dandrews19/SuperHeroFight/README.md

 # SuperHeroFight
 This program allows superheroes to fight against one another.
+This was a fun project that familiarized myself with pointers, dynamic memory allocation, and data structures in C++.
 Below is a sample output:

 Choose an option:
 1. Load Heroes
 2. Print Hero Roster